 Modifying a Custody Order in Ogden UT

-Utah law provides a specific process that one must follow before they can modify a custody order.
+Utah law provides a specific process that one must follow before one can modify a custody order.
 We discussed this process extensively in a video and blog post that you can access here, or you can continue reading the simplified process below.

 At Red Law here in Ogden, Utah, we have represented parents in all types of modification cases.
-We understand the legal, strategic, and emotional aspects of these types of cases.
+We understand the legal, strategic, and emotional aspects of these types of legal disputes.
 We help you protect your best interests and the best interests of your children.

 How to Modify a Custody Order in Utah

 After a court has entered a custody order, one or both parents may seek to change the court’s order.
 The parent that seeks to change the custody order must file a “Verified Petition to Modify.”
 This Petition will include a sworn statement verifying that there is evidence that will show that the circumstances of the child or the parent(s) have changed significantly since the court’s initial custody order.

 What a Court Looks for When Modifying a Custody Order